Projects and Items

 ../_images/itemsavedialog.png

-Here, we choose to save in yaml format.
-Then, the file is saved as “AISTSimulator-SR1.yaml”.
-This file can be loaded again by following “file” from Main Menu - “Load” - “Body Motion”.
+Here we will save in the standard yaml format.
+It will then be saved as a file like “AISTSimulator-SR1.yaml”.
+This file can be loaded again from “File” - “Load” - “Body Motion” in the main menu.

 + BodyMotionItem

-• A more complex Item Class can be defined by combining the existing Item Classes.
+• More complex item classes can be defined by combining existing item classes

-An Item has some attributes accessible from Item Property View .These attributes are called “Properties”.
-Selecting one of the Items on Item Tree View, the list of the properties of the Item is displayed.
-For example, if you select “AISTSimulator” in SR1Walk sample, the list of the properties of AISTSimulator in Item Property View as illustrated below.
+Items have attributes accessible through the Item Property View, which are called “properties”.
+When you select one item in the Item Tree View, a list of that item’s properties is displayed in the Property View.
+For example, when you select “AISTSimulator” in the SR1Walk sample, the AIST Simulator’s property list is displayed in the Item Property View as shown below.

 ../_images/item_and_properties.png